Women ( and men ) undergoing chemotherapy often have various concerns related to their hair.

 It’s essential to provide emotional support and practical guidance to women undergoing chemotherapy to help address these concerns.

 Healthcare professionals, support groups, and organizations specializing in cancer care can offer valuable advice and resources to assist women in managing the challenges associated with hair loss during chemo treatments.

 And do keep in mind that not everyone in the medical field will be as concerned with your hair as you might think they should be.
-Their expertise is saving you from the cancer, so do have compassion for their possible lack of knowledge about hair!
+Their expertise is saving you from the cancer and medication side effects, so do have compassion for their possible lack of knowledge or concern about hair!